VENNELA2132/hackfest2023_VCVP/README.md

 # OSS - Vulnerability analyzer

-Package managers like NPM and PyPi have made code re-usability easy from open-source repositories.
-This makes development easy and reduces time to market.
-But due to the ease of publishing a package, it becomes easy for malicious actors to cause harm to both the developers and the users.

 ## Problem Statement
 Package managers such as NPM have made code re-usability easy from open-source repositories.
 This makes development easy and reduces time to market.
 But due to the ease of publishing a package, it becomes easy for malicious actors to cause harm to both the developers and the users.